CleverTap/clevertap-flutter/doc/CustomCodeTemplates.md

 ## Syncing in-app templates to the dashboard

 For the templates to be usable in campaigns they must be synced with the dashboard.
-When all templates and functions are defined and registered in the SDK, they can be synced by calling `CleverTap.syncCustomTemplates()` or `CleverTap.syncCustomTemplatesInProd()` in your React application.
+When all templates and functions are defined and registered in the SDK, they can be synced by calling `CleverTap.syncCustomTemplates()` or `CleverTap.syncCustomTemplatesInProd()` in your Flutter application.
 The syncing can only be done in debug builds and with an SDK user marked as a "test user".
 We recommend only calling this function while developing the templates and deleting the invocation in release builds.

 ## Presenting templates